Purely Radiative Higgs Mass in Scale invariant models: Conclusion

-In this work, we have shown that the PRHM scenario within the SI invariance approach is possible; and in a good agreement with all the ATLAS and CMS measurements.
-To avoid the constraints from the total Higgs signal strength modifier~\cite{ATLAS:2016neq}, one needs to consider the radiative corrections to the singlet-doublet scalar mixing.
-This leads to non-negligible values for the triple scalar couplings $\lambda_{HHH}$ and $\lambda_{HHS}$, and makes the PRHM scenario sensible to recent ATLAS measurement of $pp\rightarrow S\rightarrow HH$~\cite{ATLAS:2021nps}.
-We considered the SI-scotogenic model~\cite{Ahriche:2016cio} as an illustrative example, where we have checked different experimental constraints and given some predictions about (Z-associated) di-Higgs production at ($ILC500$) $LHC14$.
-This PRHM scenario looks interesting since many physical observables are all triggered together by the radiative corrections effects.
-Therefore, some other aspects within this approach should be heavily investigated such as the electroweak phase transition (EWPT) strength, gravitational waves produced during the EWPT in addition to the different collider signatures that are relevant to the triple Higgs couplings.
+In this work, we have shown that the PRMH scenario within the scale invariance approach is possible; where we have derived the condition the required conditions to be fulfilled by the masses, couplings and multiplicities of the new fields added to the SM.
+We have described also the experimental constraints that are coming for the recent ATLAS and CMS measurements on the Higgs properties and the negative searches of heavy resonances.
+Significant part of the parameters space makes this scenario in a good agreement with the data.
+We have proven that to avoid the constraints from the total Higgs signal strength modifier~\cite{ATLAS:2016neq}, the radiative corrections that give rise to the Higgs mass must be considered in order to push the singlet-doublet scalar mixing to lie in the experimentally allowed region.
+This leads to non-negligible values for the triple scalar couplings $\lambda_{HHH}$ and $\lambda_{HHS}$, that are strictly vanishing at tree-level.
+Thus, the PRMH scenario is very sensible to the resonant di-Higgs production $pp\rightarrow S\rightarrow HH$~\cite{ATLAS:2021nps}, as well the non-resonant ones $pp\rightarrow HH$ and $e^{-}e^{+}\rightarrow ZHH$.
+We have considered the SI-scotogenic model~\cite{Ahriche:2016cio} as an illustrative example, where we have checked different experimental constraints and given some predictions about (Z-associated) di-Higgs production at ($ILC500$) $LHC14$.
+The PRMH scenario looks interesting since many physical observables are all triggered together by the radiative effects, and therefore, other aspects should be investigated within this approach, such as the electroweak phase transition (EWPT) strength, gravitational waves produced during the EWPT in addition to the different collider signatures that are relevant to the triple scalar couplings.